medleyjs/medley/docs/App.md

 })
 ```

-Additional not-found handlers can be set for sub apps that are registered with
+Additional not-found handlers can be set for sub-apps that are registered with
 a [`prefix`](Plugins.md#route-prefixing-option).

 ```js